Top page ( Quantum mechanics and Einstein relativity are wrong )

-So only the zero component of the four-vector changes by the index positions.
+So only the sign of the zero component of the four-vector changes by the index positions.

 ( xμ, pμ, and kμ = four-vectors )

 And the matrices are

 Basically, the meaning of the equations is completely the same in both ( -1, +1, +1, +1 ) and ( +1, -1, -1, -1 ) versions.

 So change only the signs ( + → -, or - → +) when encountering the letters with subindex like pμ → -pμ, and p2 (= pμpμ ) → -p2.

 (Fig.1) time (= t or x0 ) and space (= xj or x,y,z ) variables

 This website uses the metric signatrue of (-1,1,1,1) or (-+++) where only the sign of zero component vector (= time ) with subindex changes (= ct = x0 = -x0, where x0 = -ct ), while the space-component vectors do not change ( xj = xj, j = 1,2,3 ) their signs regardless of whether subindex or superscript in the spacetime four vectors ( this p.3, this p.3 ).